Menu Belchamp Walter School House

 At the time of writing this there is no formal lease between the Parish Council (the owners) and the Village Hall Committee (the Charity).

-At the time of the school closing there was a lease between the Village Hall committee and the Raymond family.
+At the time of the school closing there was a lease created between the Village Hall committee and the Raymond family.
 It was then that there was an agreement that the BWVHC would be Management trustees and the PC would "hold" the lease.
 Since that time the freehold has been transferred to the Parish Council who are the legal owners of the Village Hall.

 Links